TailWind76/React-Component-PieChart/README.md

-# Popup Component Usage Documentation
+# Calendar Component Usage Documentation

-The Popup component provides a customizable modal popup that can be shown or hidden.
-It supports various animation types to create visually appealing transitions.
+The Calendar component provides a customizable and visually appealing calendar that allows users to select specific dates.
+It also indicates the current date on the calendar for easy reference.

 ## Installation

-To use the Popup component in your project, make sure you have React installed, and then run the following command:
+To use the Calendar component in your project, make sure you have React installed, and then run the following command:

 ```bash
 npm install --save react